sphinx-doc/sphinx/doc/usage/extensions/coverage.rst

    these will be executed by the coverage builder when ``sphinx-build`` is run.

-   If you document scripts (as opposed to library modules), make sure their main routine is protected by a
-   ``if __name__ == '__main__'`` condition.
+   If you document scripts (as opposed to library modules), make sure their main routine is protected by an ``if __name__ == '__main__'`` condition.

 .. note::